tomittg/TSS-optimization/readme.txt

  - "graphs" for the original set of graphs given by the teachers
  - "graphsPlusS" for the original set of graphs plus the minimum starting set found by the cc algorythms
  - "visualGraphsPlusS" for the html output of the python program that visually represents the graphs, coloring S differently than the rest of the graph

+For the algorythms, there's different versions for each one. v1 was made by Alex, v2 by Tomas